Lynda Carter's Wonder Woman: Behold The Wonder Wardrobe

 Wonder Girl Had An Outfit Too

 In Season One, Diana had a little sister, Wonder Girl, who was played by Debra Winger and wore a variation on Carter's getup.
 In that first season, Diana (who, remember, is an Amazon) takes on the identity of a Navy Yeoman Petty Officer First Class for her alter ego.
 Season Two had Waggoner's character changed to Steve Trevor Jr., the son of his original character.
 Another change was the title, which was now The New Adventures of Wonder Woman.
-She become an agent with the Inter-Agency Defense Command (IADC), a CIA or FBI-type organization fighting crime.
+She becomes an agent with the Inter-Agency Defense Command (IADC), a CIA or FBI-type organization fighting crime.

 Strength And Bravery Were Part Of The Look